Max Robinson: Marriages

 Robinson was married three times.
 Two ended in divorce, one in annulment.
-His first marriage was to Eleanor Booker from 1963 to 1968 and they had three children: Mark, Maureen and Michael.
+His first marriage was to Eleanor Booker from 1963 to 1968 and they had three children: Mark, Maureen, and Michael.
 His second marriage was to Hazel O'Leary from 1974 to 1975.
 Robinson's final marriage was to Beverly Hamilton from 1977 to 1986, with whom he had another son, Malik.
 Robinson was the older brother of Randall Robinson.

 Health and death

 Robinson was found to have AIDS while he was hospitalized for pneumonia in Blue Island, Illinois, but he kept it a secret, refusing to discuss it, despite widespread rumors about why his health was deteriorating.
 In the fall of 1988, Robinson was in Washington to deliver a speech at Howard University's School of Communications when he became increasingly ill.
 Robinson checked himself into Howard University Hospital where he died of complications due to AIDS on December 20, 1988.
-He had asked that his family reveal that he had AIDS so that, according to the new reports, “Others in the black community would be alerted to the dangers and the need for treatment and education.”
+He had asked his family to reveal that he had AIDS so that, according to the new reports, "Others in the black community would be alerted to the dangers and the need for treatment and education."
 He was buried at Lincoln Memorial Cemetery in Suitland, Maryland.